araqueheinz/araqueheinz_WD5/README.md

-TO START THE SERVERS
+TO START THE SERVERS:
     npm run dev

 TO TEST THE STRIPE API:
     Any email would do!

     Credit card number: